 Everyone has the right to be treated fairly at work and there are laws to protect you against discrimination on the basis of age.

 Working into your 60s, 70s and beyond is no longer a rarity, and for many it’s a financial necessity.
 The past 15 years has seen a 60% rise in the number of people age 50-64 in the workplace, a third of the workforce is expected to be over 50 by 2020 and in the last 10 years, the percentage of employed 70-74 year olds has virtually doubled.

 Despite the prevalence of older workers, many people age 50 and over feel unfavourably discriminated against because of their age.
-With this in mind, partner and employment law specialist James Bell answers a few common questions about age discrimination.
+With this in mind, Partner and employment law specialist James Bell answers a few common questions about age discrimination.

 Does the law prohibit age discrimination?

-Under the Equality Act, which came into force in October 2010, it is unlawful to discriminate in the workplace because of age.
 The legislation replaced an existing regulation, which applies to everyone including employees, job applicants, trainees, office holders (such as directors), contract workers and self-employed, and spans all aspects and areas – from recruitment and employment terms and conditions to training, promotions, transfers and dismissals.